antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 ## ROS modules
 ### SLAM

 The **SLAM (Simultaneous Localization and Mapping)** is a technique to draw a map by estimating the current location in an arbitrary space.
-To make possible the path planner work, we need a 2D map to make it possible to calculate the route.
+To enable the path planner we need a 2D map as base for calculating the route.
 That's why we used the [Turtlebot3 SLAM](https://emanual.robotis.com/docs/en/platform/turtlebot3/slam/) system to get a 2D map.

 Quick video of the mapping process: